05nelsonm/kmp-tor-binary/README.md

 ```
 # clone repository
 $ cd kmp-tor-binary
+$ git checkout master
+$ git pull
 $ ./external/task.sh
 ```

 ### Packaging

-The compiled output is "packaged" for the given platforms (currently Android/Jvm/Node.js) and moved to their designated gradle module resource directories (e.g. `library/binary/src/jvmMain/resources`).
+The compiled output from `task.sh`'s `build` tasks are "packaged" for the given platforms (currently only Android/Jvm/Node.js) and moved to their designated gradle module resource directories (e.g. `library/binary/src/jvmMain/resources`).

-Running `./external/task.sh package` after a build will do the following.
+Running `./external/task.sh package` after a `build` task will do the following.

 **Android/Jvm/Node.js:**
  - Android `tor` binaries (`libtor.so` files) are moved to the `src/androidMain/jniLibs/{ABI}` directory
  - `geoip` & `geoip6` files are `gzipped` and moved to the `src/jvmAndroidMain/resources` directory
- - Detached code signatures for macOS and Windows are applied to the compilied `tor` binaries
+ - Detached code signatures for macOS and Windows are applied to the compilied `tor` binaries (if needed)
- - `tor` is `gzipped` and moved to the `src/jvmMain/resources` directory for their respective host and architecture.
+ - `tor` binaries are `gzipped` and moved to the `src/jvmMain/resources` directory for their respective host and architecture.
- - `geoip`, `geoip6`, and `tor` files for each host/architecture are then published to `Npmjs` via the `library/npmjs` module (See https://www.npmjs.com/package/kmp-tor-binary-resources).
-The `library/binary` module then consumes that `npm` dependency in order to access the resources from Kotlin Multiplatform.

 **iOS/macOS/tvOS/watchOS:**
  - Supporting darwin targets for Kotlin Multiplatform is a work in progress.
 See Issue [[#120]](https://github.com/05nelsonm/kmp-tor-binary/issues/120)

+After "packaging" all resources, an additional step for Node.js is performed.
+ - `geoip`, `geoip6`, and all `tor` files are published to `Npmjs` via the `library/npmjs` module (See https://www.npmjs.com/package/kmp-tor-binary-resources).
+ - The `library/binary` module then uses that `npm` dependency in order to provide the resources via Kotlin Multiplatform.

 ### Distribution

 New releases will be published to Maven Central and can be consumed as a Kotlin Multiplatform dependency.

+Currently, there are no Release or `SNAPSHOT` publications of the `2.0.0` build.
+The plan is to publish a `SNAPSHOT` in order to work on [kmp-tor][url-kmp-tor] `2.0.0`.
+Once that work is complete, a Release will be made for `kmp-tor-binary`.

 ### Installation